OPENAIRINTERFACE/openairinterface5g/doc/BUILD.md

 # Soft Modem Build Script

-oai EPC is developed in a distinct project with it's own [documentation](https://github.com/OPENAIRINTERFACE/openair-cn/wiki) , it is not described here.
+The OAI EPC is developed in a distinct project with it's own [documentation](https://github.com/OPENAIRINTERFACE/openair-epc-fed/wiki) , it is not described here.

 OAI UE and eNodeB sources can be downloaded from the Eurecom [gitlab repository](./GET_SOURCES.md).